 Employment is contingent upon proof of eligibility to work in the United States.

-Application Procedure: Our training program for practicum counselors is nine months.
+Our training program for practicum counselors is nine months.
 Practicum counselors are expected to be at CAPS 3 days/24 hours per week (additional hours are negotiable).
 Trainees must be available all day (8:00-5:00) on Thursdays and Fridays to attend weekly clinical consultation meetings, and training seminar.
 The third day is negotiable but highly preferred to be Wednesdays.
 The training generally begins around mid August and ends in late May.
 We generally have program accommodations for 2 advanced practicum trainees each year.

 Applicants for our Clinical Practicum Training Program need to submit: